-(a) The City Manager or his/her official designee shall monitor water supply and demand conditions on a daily basis and, in accordance with the triggering criteria set forth in Section 114-228 of this Plan, shall determine that a Stage 1 (Voluntary), Stage 2 (Mandatory), Stage 3 - Severe (Mandatory), or Stage 4 - Emergency Water Shortage (Mandatory) condition exists and shall implement the following notification procedures:
+The City Manager or his/her official designee shall monitor water supply and demand conditions on a daily basis and, in accordance with the triggering criteria set forth in Section 114-228 of this Plan, shall determine that a Stage 1 (Voluntary), Stage 2 (Mandatory), Stage 3 - Severe (Mandatory), or Stage 4 - Emergency Water Shortage (Mandatory) condition exists and shall implement the following notification procedures:

-(1) Notification
+- (1) Notification

+- a.
+Notification of the Public.
+The City Manager or his/her official desginee shall notify the public by means of:

 - i.
-Notification of the Public.
-The City Manager or his/her official designee shall notify the public by means of: - 1.
-Publication in a newspaper of general circulation - 2.
-Public service announcements - 3.
-Signs posted in public places - 4.
-Take-home fliers at schools - ii.
+Publication in a newspaper of general circulation

+- ii.
+Public service announcements

+- iii.
+Signs posted in public places

+- iv.
+Take-home fliers at schools

+- b.
 Additional Notification.
-The City Manager or his/her official designee shall notify directly, or cause to be notified directly, the following individuals or entities: Mayor and members of the City Council, Fire Chief/Fire Marshall, City and/or County Emergency Management Coordinator(s), County Judge & Commissioner(s), State Disaster District/Department of Public Safety, TCEQ (required when mandatory restrictions are imposed), Major water users, Critical water users, i.e., hospitals, Parks/street superintendents & public facilities managers
+The City Manager or his/her official designee shall notify directly, or cause to be notified directly, the following individuals or entities:

-(2) Stage 1 Response - Voluntary

 - i.
+Mayor and members of the City Council

+- ii.
+Fire Chief/Fire Marshall - iii.
+City and/or County Emergency Management Coordinator(s) - iv.
+County Judge & Commissioner(s) - v.
+State Disaster District/Department of Public Safety - vi.
+TCEQ (required when mandatory restrictions are imposed) - vii.
+Major water users - viii.
+Critical water users, i.e., hospitals - ix.
+Parks/street superintendents & public facilities managers - (2) Stage 1 Response Voluntary - a.
 Goal: The goal for water use reduction under Stage 1 (Voluntary) is a two percent (2%) reduction in the amount of water sold from the previous annual period prior to drought restrictions.
-Measures identified below are voluntary: - ii.
-Supply Management Measures: - 1.
-Reduced flushing of water mains. - 2.
-Review the problems that caused the initiation of Stage 1 (Voluntary). - 3.
-Identify alternative water sources and/or alternative delivery systems. - 4.
-Initiate engineering studies to evaluate alternatives should conditions worsen.

-iii.
-Voluntary Water Use Restrictions:

-- 1. Residential and non-residential water customers are requested to voluntarily limit outdoor watering between 9:00 AM and 7:00 PM, voluntarily limited to twice per week on the days that align with League City customers' trash days, or if the customer doesn't have a trash day whichever day is illustrated in Figure 1.
+Measures identified below are voluntary: - b.
+Supply Management Measures: - i.
+Reduced flushing of water mains. - ii.
+Review the problems that caused the initiation of Stage 1 (Voluntary). - iii.
+Identify alternative water sources and/or alternative delivery systems. - iv.
+Initiate engineering studies to evaluate alternatives should conditions worsen. - c.
+Voluntary Water Use Restrictions: - Residential and non-residential water customers are requested to voluntarily limit outdoor watering between 9:00 AM and 7:00 PM, voluntarily limited to twice per week on the days that align with League City customers' trash days, or if the customer doesn't have a trash day whichever day is illustrated in Figure 1.
 Residential and non-residential water customers in the western portion of the ETJ are requested to voluntarily limit outdoor watering between 9:00 AM and 7:00 PM, voluntarily limited to Tuesday and Friday.
 Residential and non-residential water customers in the eastern portion of the ETJ are requested to voluntarily limit outdoor watering between 9:00 AM and 7:00 PM, voluntarily limited to Monday and Thursday.
-Excessive pooling and/or run-off from foundation watering is discouraged and is requested to not be allowed to run off of property and form a stream of water in a street for a distance of 50 feet or greater; or pool in a street or parking lot to a depth greater than one-quarter of an inch. - 2.
-Water customers are requested to practice water conservation and to minimize or discontinue non-essential water use. - 3.
-Increase public education efforts on ways to reduce water use. - 4.
-Intensify efforts on leak detection and repair. - 5.
-Notify major water users and work with them to achieve voluntary water use reductions. - 6.
-Further accelerate public education efforts on ways to reduce water use. - 7.
-Encourage the public to wait until the current drought or emergency situation has passed before establishing new landscaping i.
-Goal: The goal for water use reduction under Stage 2 (Mandatory) is a reduction of ten percent (10%) in the amount of water sold from the previous annual period prior to drought restrictions.
-League City's City Manager or his/her official designee will consider implementing any action(s) required by the City of Houston or GCWA.
-In addition, League City's City Manager or his/her official designee may order the implementation of any or all of the actions listed below, as deemed necessary to achieve the specified percent reduction.
-League City must notify TCEQ, Houston and GCWA within five business days if these measures are implemented.
+Excessive pooling and/or run-off from foundation watering is discouraged and is requested to not be allowed to run off of property and form a stream of water in a street for a distance of 50 feet or greater; or pool in a street or parking lot to a depth greater than one-quarter of an inch.

+- ii.
+Water customers are requested to practice water conservation and to minimize or discontinue non-essential water use. - iii.
+Increase public education efforts on ways to reduce water use. - iv.
+Intensify efforts on leak detection and repair. - v.
+Notify major water users and work with them to achieve voluntary water use reductions. - vi.
+Further accelerate public education efforts on ways to reduce water use. - vii.
+Encourage the public to wait until the current drought or emergency situation has passed before establishing new landscaping.